 Industrial Maintenance Technician

-As an industrial maintenance technician, repair and maintain commercial or industrial machinery in buildings, in a plant or factory setting, to ensure the machines' proper functionality.
-In the Industrial Maintenance Technician program, gain hands-on, practical experience in welding, hydraulics, electricity, mechanical fundamentals and machine alignment.
+Industrial maintenance technicians repair and maintain commercial or industrial machinery to ensure the machines' proper functionality.
+In this program, gain practical experience in welding, hydraulics, electricity, mechanical fundamentals and machine alignment.
 Build skills in electronics, computerized equipment maintenance and preventative/predictive maintenance.
-Learn and apply predictive and preventative maintenance methods; the basics of analysis, vibration analysis and thermal analysis applications; basic rigging and forklift operation; and use and apply a computerized maintenance management system.

 - Apply and reinforce skills in a structured off-campus internship site.